Over- and under-compliance in export controls and sanctions law

 Question 7: US re-export control law – US products (“de minimis” rule)

-Olga Pramberger and I channeled our observations from working with businesses to offer a session on this topic at the AEB event Get Connected 2022.
+We channeled our observations from working with businesses to offer a session on this topic.
 The 60-minute workshop generated quite a buzz and drew a big crowd of over 150 attendees.
 The aim was for participants to collaborate in answering specific questions and identifying cases of under- and over-compliance in the implementation of statutory provisions for EU and US export controls and sanctions laws.

 We kicked off the discussion by selecting seven short real-world examples of procedures or statements from our customers relating to goods classification, sanctions list screening, and US re-export controls, then surveying participants on their opinions.
 We fact-checked the results and discussed them with the group.
 The results showed us that we had indeed asked the right questions, uncovering various examples of under- or over-regulation.